mmancip/TiledViz/README.md

 9. SSL and server deployment

-You have to change default server name in TVWeb/FlaskDocker/Dockerfile.web :
-ENV DOMAIN mdls.fr
-ENV SERVER_NAME desktop

-You may update SSL keys with update_SSL script.
+Give SERVER_NAME.DOMAIN web server string available in a DNS service.
+Give SSL public then private available keys complete path in server at install stage in a readable directory.

 10. Logger